fuding/gcodeModifier/README.md

 # gcodeModifier
 This program modifies gcode (from RepRap software with slic3r) by changing values in position-commands(G1) of certain axis by certain values in one whole gcode-file.
+You define an input(read) and an output(write) file, which even can be the same.
 This is usefull to change the position of your model after slicing or when you have problems with the positioning system of your printer (reason why i build this).
 In this case you can give your printer a model with an integrated offset so that he prints correctly.